MA Comprehensive Exam

 Honour, Hugh and John Feming The Visual Arts: A History Englewood Cliffs: Prentice-Hall c.
 1983

 Elsen, Albert Purposes of Art: An Introduction to the History and Appreciation of Art 4th Edition New York: Holt Rinehart and Winston

 To facilitate your study, a list of monuments has been prepared from which the exam selections will be taken.
 This list can be viewed on ArtStor by following the instructions below.
 The ARTstor images are not complemented with analysis and explanation, only basic information is given; therefore, you will still need to read one of the recommended survey books.

 The minimum passing grade is 70%.
 When you pass the examination, this fact is recorded on your transcript.

 Format for the MA Comprehensive Exam

-You will be shown 33 slides, for three minutes each.
+You will be shown 25 slides, for five minutes each.
 You should identify the works as follows:

 - Artist or architect (or Anonymous where appropriate)